TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

-The idea behind the method we propose for creating gender-neutral embedding can be summed up in 3 components: \textit{(i)} Identification of occupation-related concepts within the latent space of an NLP model; \textit{(ii)} evaluation of the significance of each concept in predicting gender; and \textit{(iii)} removal of specific concepts to construct a gender-neutral embedding, followed by retraining a classifier to predict occupation based on this modified embedding.
+The idea behind our method for concept erasure has 3 components: \textit{(i)} identifies label-related concepts within the final latent space of an NLP model (such as the [CLS] embedding for encoder transformers like BERT, the EOS token embedding for encoder-decoder transformers like T5, or the first predicted token for decoder transformers like Llama). \textit{(ii)} evaluates the importance of each concept for the prediction of the sensitive variable and the label to find the concepts to remove with the best trade-off between removing sensitive information and maintaining model performance; \textit{(iii)} removes specific concepts to construct a new final latent embedding without sensitive variable information, after which we retrain a classifier to predict label based on this modified embedding.
 For a visual representation of the method, refer to Figure \ref{fig:diagram}, which provides an explanatory diagram illustrating the different stages of the process.

-To realize the proposed method, it is crucial to secure certain guarantees and engage in rigorous theoretical modelling.
-This ensures the identification and application of suitable, practical tools.
-This involves establishing clear criteria for selecting practical tools and methodologies, enabling the achievement of dependable and consistent results.
-These are defined in this section.
+Our method relies on a mathematical foundation that guarantees removal and ensures the identification and application of suitable, practical tools.
+This foundation also establishes clear criteria for selecting practical tools and methodologies, enabling the achievement of dependable and consistent results.
+These are defined in the next section.